 Assessing Dietary Exposure to PFAS

-The FDA will continue to analyze additional samples from the general food supply that, along with earlier testing results, will help inform the agency’s risk-based approach to identifying, prioritizing, and implementing FDA activities to reduce exposure to PFAS from human and animal food.
+The results from the analysis of foods from the general food supply will, along with other testing results, help to inform the FDA’s risk-based approach to identifying, prioritizing, and implementing the agency’s activities to reduce exposure to PFAS from human and animal food.

-Throughout the evaluation process, the FDA works closely with state and local officials, as well as our federal partners, to assess each situation and take appropriate next steps.
-When levels of PFAS in foods are determined to be a human health concern, the FDA takes steps to ensure the food does not enter the market.
+When levels of PFAS in foods are determined to be a human health concern, the FDA works closely with state and local officials, as well as our federal partners, to assess each situation and take appropriate steps to ensure the food does not enter the market.